ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `8`

     Running promoted.
-A "monitor" action shall return this if the service supports roles, and the service is both properly active and in the role attained by the "promote" action.
+A "monitor" action shall return this if the resource agent supports roles, and the service is both properly active and in the promoted role.
 Note: The LSB reserves this value for future use in the context of init scripts, but it is used here for compatibility with established practice.

 - `9`

     Failed promoted.
-A "monitor" action shall return this if the service supports roles, and the service is in the role attained by the "promote" action, but it is not functioning properly.
+A "monitor" action shall return this if the resource agent supports roles, and the service may be in the promoted role, but it is not functioning properly.
 Note: The LSB reserves this value for future use in the context of init scripts, but it is used here for compatibility with established practice.

 - `190`